The postgraduate diploma consists of three prescribed Cognitive Behavioural Therapy (CBT) modules (each of 40 credits) taken at level 4.

 Supervision will be provided as part of the course to ensure consistency between the academic and supervision elements.
 Teaching will be supplemented by off-campus experiential learning in the student’s place of work.

 Students are required to complete one essay in the first module, of a maximum 3,000 words, on assigned topics related to the module's teaching.
 This essay must demonstrate a clear understanding of the theoretical basis of Cognitive Behavioural Psychotherapies (CBP).
-In the final module an essay of 3,000 words is to be completed relating to the material in modules three and four.
+In the final module an essay of 3,000 words is to be completed relating to the material in modules one and three.

 2) Case reports